notification-system/docs/frontend-initial-spec.md

 * Any notifications that occurred during disconnect period will be alerted to the user after reconnect.
   * This will be according to the configured ringtone and alert settings of each particular notification.
       * i.e. If the synced notification was full screen, it will alarm as full screen after reconnect.
-* These notifications updates are also alerted to the user on login if for some reason data was sent to the user while they were offline.

 ## FullScreen Notification View
 * This view can be automatically opened from any current view or background.